We already discussed What is the Recruitment Process. Now it’s time to talk about Internal Recruitment Process.

 - Cheaper and faster: internal recruitment is usually cheaper than recruiting externally since it eliminates a few steps of the process.
 Also, the handoff between teams and the employee’s ramping up period will probably be shorter than hiring an external employee, causing faster results for the new position

 - Low risk: it’s easier to hire suitable candidates from within your company.
 If they already were hired once, it’s very likely they already went through all the testing and vetting that external candidates must go through.
-They probably already know their new team and the company environment, so there will be no surprises or disappointments from any part
+They probably already know their new team and the company environment, which makes their transition much easier.

 If you don’t know yet if a job position should be advertised externally or you should give internal recruitment a try, here are the main advantages of each type of process.